Special Needs introduction

 - Makes little or no progress at school (some children may even regress).

-- Avoids reading or takes no pleasure from it or can read but reads slowly.
+- Avoids reading, or takes no pleasure from it, or can read but very slowly.

 - Has good eyesight but is monosyllabic when reading aloud (or may refuse to read out loud).
 May struggle to scan text.